 Harvest Health Foods has been the area's go-to natural and organic food store since 1952.
 It carries produce, bulk foods, allergen-free selections, supplements, body care items and even beer and wine.

 Tardy's Collectors Corner is Michigan's longest-running same-owner comic book store.
 In operation since 1979, Tardy's also offers new, used, hard-to-find and rare illustrated prints, posters, models and other collectibles.

 Bowl a few frames at Paragon Lanes, home of the Saturday Night Rock-n-Bowl.

-Drop in for family fun at the Salvation Army Kroc Center, a state-of-the-art recreation facility that offers day passes for differnt activities throughout the week.
+Drop in for family fun at the Salvation Army Kroc Center, a state-of-the-art recreation facility that offers day passes for different activities throughout the week.